By Young Americans Insurance Editorial Team

 Is no-deposit car insurance real?

 It can be, but the phrase is often misleading.
-Many “no deposit” offers still require a first payment, policy fee, or billing arrangement before coverage starts.
+Many “no deposit” offers still require a first payment, policy fee, or approved billing arrangement before coverage starts.

 Can I drive before making the first payment?